 Judah also maintains a robust commercial litigation practice spanning multiple industries and forums, ranging from representing investment banking firms in federal appeals, to representing medical device manufacturers in federal and state courts, to litigating putative class actions under the Racketeer Influenced and Corrupt Organizations Act (RICO).
 Judah’s pro bono practice includes seeking orders for protection with The Tubman Pro Bono Safety Project and applications for asylum with The Advocates for Human Rights.

 Judah is a cum laude graduate of Cornell Law School, where he served as an editor on the Cornell Law Review and a managing editor of the Legal Information Institute Supreme Court Bulletin.
-He earned his bachelor's degree, magna cum laude, from Brandeis University in Waltham, Massachusetts.
+He also served as a judicial extern to the Honorable William J. Martini of the United States District Court for the District of New Jersey.
+Judah earned his bachelor's degree, magna cum laude, from Brandeis University in Waltham, Massachusetts.
 Before joining Maslon, Judah practiced at the New York office of Sullivan & Cromwell LLP.